BenardOtokpa/scraper/Readme.md

 **`is_limited_run` derivation**
 Set to `True` when a `close_date` is present (derived from the last performance date), and `False` otherwise.
-All Concordia productions have defined run dates so this will always resolve to `True` in practice, but it is data-driven rather than hardcoded.
+All Concordia productions have defined run dates so this will always resolve to `True` in practice, But it is data-driven rather than hardcoded.